thecredibleway/thecredibleway-com/docs/faq/questions/what-about-people-who-never-heard-the-gospel.md

 The command to make disciples of all nations is **not merely a suggestion; it is a divine imperative** ([Matt 28:19-20](https://www.biblegateway.com/passage/?search=Matt%2028%3A19-20&version=NKJV)).
-We are called to actively reach out to the lost, whether they are in our neighborhood or on the other side of the world.
+We are called to actively reach out to the lost, whether they are in our neighbourhood or on the other side of the world.
 The fate of the lost is serious - eternal life or eternal separation from God is at stake. *It is not enough to sit idly by, knowing that the message of salvation is available.* Like the parable of the Good Samaritan ([Luke 10:25-37](https://www.biblegateway.com/passage/?search=Luke%2010%3A25-37&version=NKJV)), we are to show mercy